How to check if your HP laptop battery is recalled

 On Tuesday HP recalled more than 100,000 batteries that could overheat and catch fire.

-Laptop models included in the recall include HP, Compaq, HP ProBook, HP ENVY, Compaq Presario, and HP Pavilion Notebook Computers sold between March 2013 and October of 2016, according to HP's recall website.
+Laptop models included in the recall include HP, Compaq, HP ProBook, HP Envy, Compaq Presario, and HP Pavilion Notebook Computers sold between March 2013 and October 2016, according to HP's recall website.

 Find out if you have a bad battery